-Whether you’re a proud member of Bournemouth’s LGBT+ community, you travelled to town on the national Pride festival circuit or you just happened to be in Bournemouth town centre over the weekend of the 30 June – 2 July 2017, you won’t have failed to spot Bourne Free’s extravaganza of free entertainment for all walks of life!
+Whether you’re a proud member of Bournemouth’s LGBT+ community, you travelled to town on the national Pride festival circuit or you just happened to be in Bournemouth town centre, you won’t have failed to spot Bourne Free’s extravaganza of free entertainment for all walks of life!

 Bourne Free is a group and event originally established back in 2004 to defend and promote the local LGBT+ community in the face of an organised homophobic protest planned for Bournemouth’s Lower Gardens.
 The team was so inspired by the public response and support that they established themselves as a charity and have grown the celebrations every year since, in a bid to combine entertainment with equality awareness.

 For 2017, the theme of the weekend was ‘Superheroes,’ with visitors invited to grab their mask and cape and join the throng!
 One of the real highlights of Bourne Free every year is the parade, which sees hundreds of people, usually fabulously dressed, march from the East Cliff up to the Triangle in a peaceful demonstration of their own cause or protest.
 It’s completely free to take part in the parade – simply dust off the appropriate costume and fill in the application form on their website.

 The parade starts at 11am on the Saturday up on the East Cliff and takes an hour to reach the Triangle via Bath Road, Westover Road, Hinton Road, Yelverton Road, St Stephen’s Road, Braidley Road, Bourne Avenue, Avenue Road and into the Triangle.
 The theme for 2017 was Superheroes and 2016 Rio Carnival but, true to form, anything goes!